szachovy/superset-cluster/docs/ARCHITECTURE.md

 * Service discovery: Superset connects to Redis using the hostname `redis`.
 * Port publishing: Swarm publishes port 443 on all Swarm nodes via VIP-based routing.
+* IPsec encryption: all inter-container traffic is encrypted at the network level (`encrypted: true`).

 | Port | Protocol | Service | Scope |
 |------|----------|---------|-------|